 Storativity (S) or storage coefficient is a dimensionless term, and is expressed as a decimal fraction.
 It is defined as the total volume of water that an aquifer releases from or takes into storage per unit horizontal surface area of the aquifer per unit change in the component of head normal to that surface.
-It is generally calculated as the sum of the specific yield (SY) and the product of specific storage (S_s) to the saturated thickness (b) of the aquifer, such that
+It is generally calculated as the sum of the specific yield (SY) and the product of specific storage ( $S_s$ ) to the saturated thickness (b) of the aquifer, such that

-$$S = SY + S_s xb$$
+$S = SY + S_sxb$

-Specific storage (S_s) is the volume of water (L^3) a unit volume of saturated aquifer releases from storage for a unit decline in hydraulic head by expansion of water or compression of rock/soil matrix.
-It has the dimensions of (L^{-1}).
+Specific storage ( $S_s$ ) is the volume of water ( $L^3$ ) a unit volume of saturated aquifer releases from storage for a unit decline in hydraulic head by expansion of water or compression of rock/soil matrix.
+It has the dimensions of ( $L^{-1}$ ).

 Specific yield (SY) is defined as the volume of water that an aquifer releases from storage per unit surface area of the aquifer per unit decrease in the water table under the effect of gravity drainage.
-Specific yield is also a dimensionless value (L^{3}/L^{3}), and it is expressed as a decimal fraction.
+Specific yield is also a dimensionless value ( $L^3/L^3$ ), and it is expressed as a decimal fraction.
 Specific yield of confined aquifers is generally negligible (SY = 0) since the aquifer remains saturated during pumping.
-Therefore the estimated values of confined aquifers (Floridan and Intermediate) storativity reported here are expressed in terms of the dimensionless product of the aquifer specific storage (S{s}) multiplied by its saturated thickness (b), such that
+Therefore, the estimated values of confined aquifers (Floridan and Hawthorn aquifer systems) storativity reported here are expressed in terms of the dimensionless product of the aquifer specific storage ( $S_s$ ) multiplied by its saturated thickness (b), such that